HackTricks-wiki/hacktricks/macos/macos-security-and-privilege-escalation/mac-os-architecture.md

     Contains **code-signing information** about the application (i.e., hashes, etc.).
 *   `Contents/MacOS`

-    Contains the **application’s binary** (which is executed when the user double-clicks the application icon in the UI).&#x20;
+    Contains the **application’s binary** (which is executed when the user double-clicks the application icon in the UI).
 *   `Contents/Resources`

-    Contains **UI elements of the application**, such as images, documents, and nib/xib files (that describe various user interfaces).&#x20;
+    Contains **UI elements of the application**, such as images, documents, and nib/xib files (that describe various user interfaces).
 * `Contents/Info.plist`\
-  ****The application’s main “**configuration file.**” Apple notes that “the system relies on the presence of this file to identify relevant information about \[the] application and any related files”.
+  \*\*\*\*The application’s main “**configuration file.**” Apple notes that “the system relies on the presence of this file to identify relevant information about \[the] application and any related files”.
   * **Plist** **files** contains configuration information.
 You can find find information about the meaning of they plist keys in [https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Introduction/Introduction.html](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Introduction/Introduction.html)
-  *   Pairs that may be of interest when analyzing an application include:\
+  *   Pairs that may be of interest when analyzing an application include:\\

       * **CFBundleExecutable**